troindx/troindx/README.md

 ## Languages
 - I speak Spanish, English, French, Italian, and Valencian with fluency
-- I speak Nepalese at an Intermediate level.
+- I speak Nepali at an Intermediate level.

 # Showcase
 <p>If you wonder how I code, let me showcase you how I work with these public small coding challenges I have made throughout my years of experience as a Software Engineer. </p>